Google Ireland pays €1.6bn dividend to US parent and €171m in tax last year

 Newly filed accounts for the internet giant, which employs more than 3,400 people in the Republic, show its tax charge for the year rose to €170.9 million from €163.8 million last year.

-The company reported a pretax profit of €1.33 billion, as against €1.34 billion a year earlier.
+That’s equivalent to 12.9 per cent of its pretax profit for the year, which was €1.33 billion, as against €1.34 billion a year earlier.
 The decline was due in part to a rise in the cost of sales, which rose by €2.1 billion to €9 billion.

-Administrative expenses also increased, rising by €3.5 billion to €21.9 billion due to a number of factors including a 7 per cent increase in direct employees to 3,428 from 3,201 in 2016.
+Administrative expenses also increased over the year, rising by €3.5 billion to €21.9 billion due to a number of factors including a 7 per cent increase in direct employees to 3,428 from 3,201 in 2016.

+Google said the 22.4 per cent in turnover it recorded was largely due to a rise in advertising revenues, generated by an increase in the number of paid clicks made.

 Staff costs, including wages and salaries, ballooned to €470 million from €421 million last year, the latest accounts show.